 - Flame Princess on Adventure Time does this frequently.
 As you'd expect.

-- Trina Riffin on Grojband does this when she writes her diary in "Anger Mode", which happens in the majority of the season.
+- Trina Riffin on Grojband does this when she writes her diary in "Anger Mode", which happens a lot.

 - Donald Duck in the Mickey Mouse short "Tapped Out" when Pete ruins his nachos.